youha-info/next-batch-router/README.md

 `options`?: { scroll?: boolean, shallow?: boolean, locale?: string }

 -   `scroll`: Scroll to the top of the page after navigation.
 Defaults to `true`.
 When multiple `push` and `replace` calls are merged, all must have `scroll: false` to not scroll after navigation.
 -   `shallow`: Update the path of the current page without rerunning `getStaticProps`, `getServerSideProps` or `getInitialProps`.
-Defaults to false.
+Defaults to `false`.
 When merged, all must have `shallow: true` to do shallow routing.
 -   `locale`: Indicates locale of the new page.
 When merged, the last one will be applied.

 ## Limitations